Aditya-Dhodade/Stock-Prediction-using-LSTM/README.md

 # Stock-Prediction-using-LSTM
 This repository contains a stock prediction model implemented using LSTM (long short-term memory) neural networks.
+The model is trained on historical stock data and is able to predict future stock prices.
+The repository includes code for data preprocessing, training, and evaluating the model, as well as a Jupyter notebook demonstrating the use of the model.
 The web application of model is implemented using python framework flask.